Vehicle inspections determine how and why the accident happened.

 Stiffness coefficients are determined for the front, side and rear of the vehicle.
 These stiffness coefficients are a measure of the vehicle's ability to resist deformation.

-Measurements are performed by the reconstructionist to determine the depth of crush.
+Reconstructionist make measurements to determine the depth of crush.
 Using the depth of crush and the stiffness coefficients, the delta-V (change in velocity) and the force applied from one vehicle to another can be calculated.

 Most modern vehicles today have event data recorders that detect a sudden change in velocity in order to determine when to deploy a vehicle's air bags.